Future Designers • June 26 to August 14, 2026 • Fridays

 • Discuss essential needs like oxygen, food, movement, temperature, and waste.

-• Encourage students to show, not just tell, by sketching space suits or habitats.
+• Encourage students to show, not just tell, by sketching space suits or habitats, or by creating related crafts as part of hands-on exploration.

 • Share early ideas, give gentle peer feedback, and notice what still needs solving.